mahinfah/java/README.md

 # java
 only java codes will be here .
 <br>
-Basically i am uploading my daily works here.
+Basically i am uploading my daily works here and tasks .